git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 ::code[kubectl apply -f mistral-fsxl.yaml]{language=bash showLineNumbers=false showCopyAction=true}

+2. Now run the below command, and you will see the Inferentia node count increase to 1, as we have deployed a pod that requires the accelerated compute node.
+::code[kubectl get nodepool,nodeclass inferentia]{language=bash showLineNumbers=false showCopyAction=true}

-2. The vLLM deployment will take approx. 7-8 minutes. (**You can continue to the next steps, and don't need to wait for this step to complete**).
+**Note** The vLLM deployment will take approx. 6-7 minutes. (**You can continue to the next steps, and don't need to wait for this step to complete**).

 3. Run the below command to inspect the vLLM's mistral-fsxl.yaml deployment file.

 Please note, in this workshop we are using single Neuron resource so we may choose to not use Neuron Scheduler, however to demostrate and as a best practice we are using Neuron Scheduler.